History of MCC & Open Table MCC

 Media contact: Jason O’Neill, Communications Coordinator

-Following Rev. Elder Ken Martin’s decision, MCCQC began its period of transition and rebuilding: reestablishing the Church by rooting itself once more to no less than Jesus Christ.
-On 18th September 2012, a set of interim MCCQC LCAB officers was appointed by Rev. Elder Ken Martin, which were Ondyk Uy, Gavin Lua, Doms Ramos and Yhel Briguela.
-Rev Elder Ken Martin also assigned Bro.
-Joseph San Jose and Sis.
-Kakay Pamaran as worship coordinators in MCCQC’s period of transition and renewal.
+Following Rev. Elder Martin’s decision, MCCQC began a period of transition and rebuilding, that is, reestablishing the church by rooting itself once more to Jesus Christ.
+On September 18, 2012, Rev. Elder Martin appointed a set of interim MCCQC Local Church Administrative Body (LCAB) officers, namely Ondyk Uy, Gavin Lua, Doms Ramos, and Yhel Briguela.
+He also assigned Joseph San Jose and Kakay Pamaran as worship coordinators.

 MCC Quezon City becomes a Mobile Church

-On November 2012, the MCCQC congregation felt it was the right time to go back to Quezon City.
-The MCCQC Mobile Church was launched on 18 November 2012 with its first worship service back in Quezon City.
-The Mobile Church was launched to enable the Church to reach communities in Quezon City following Christ’s mission of going out to the communities to share the inclusive love of God.
+On November 18, 2012, the MCCQC congregation determined that it was time to return to Quezon City and subsequently launched the MCCQC Mobile Church.
+The concept of a “mobile church” allowed MCCQC to reach out to communities in the city and share the inclusive love of God.
 Bro.
-Red Macalalad Jr who was then the volunteer Communications and Campaigns expert, was instrumental in launching the MCCQC Mobile Church and in preparing the first worship service venue in Barangay Kamuning in Quezon City.
+Red Macalalad, Jr., who was then a volunteer communications and campaigns expert, played a crucial role in launching the MCCQC Mobile Church and in organizing the first worship service in Barangay Kamuning.

-Second Church Home: The MCC Quezon City Aurora Center
+Second Church Home: The MCC Quezon City Aurora Chapel “Upper Yellow Room”

 MCC Quezon City installs New Pastoral Leader